Alice in Wonderland (Disneyland attraction): 1958 version

 Exiting the Upside-Down Room through the wall left of the fireplace, guests found themselves in the Oversized Room (referred to as "Through the Key Hole" on the attraction's original poster), a sixteen-foot-tall chamber set within the depths of the rabbit hole, where in the film Alice encountered the talking doorknob.
-This variation of the scene was quite different, however, as although the illusion of shrinking to a minuscule size was preserved by means of gargantuan furniture props, there was no glass table here as there was in the film—rather a giant flat of the Cheshire Cat situated atop a suitably large footstool.
+This interpretation of the scene was quite different, however, as although the illusion of shrinking to a minuscule size was preserved by means of gargantuan furniture props, there was no glass table here as there was in the film—rather a giant flat of the Cheshire Cat situated atop a suitably large footstool.

 As soon as guests entered the Oversized Room, Alice again intervened with a short narration, this time with a slight flavor of worry audible in her voice: "I was getting smaller, and smaller, and smaller!"
 Guests were carried toward the oversized footstool (to the left of which was a towering fifteen-foot flat of an armchair, and to the rear a massive table topped with a tea pot and tea cup) as the Cheshire Cat laughed ceaselessly above.
-As the cat's pupils were convex on his subtly recessed sclerae, his eyes appeared to stare guests down as they passed directly under him.
-Now beneath the footstool, guests' caterpillar car swerved suddenly as the grinning feline appeared once more, swinging down from above the stool as a silhouette-like figure of smaller stature, his piercing yellow eyes still following riders' movement.
-Guests then advanced toward the huge brass doorknob (whose plate spanned the entire back wall of the room) peering down at them before continuing straight through his gaping key-hole mouth and into the next scene, the Garden of Live Flowers.
+As his pupils were convex on his subtly recessed sclerae, his eyes appeared to stare guests down as they passed directly under him.
+Now beneath the footstool, guests' caterpillar car swerved suddenly as the grinning feline appeared once more, swinging down from above the stool as a smaller, silhouette-like figure, his piercing yellow eyes still following riders' movement.
+Guests then advanced toward the huge living doorknob (whose brass plate spanned the entire back wall of the room) wordlessly peering down at them before continuing straight through his gaping key-hole mouth and into the next scene.

-"And then, I found myself in a beautiful garden of live flowers," Alice explained as guests traversed a leafy, vine-like surface embellishing the path of their caterpillar.
-Here, a wealth of larger-than-life anthropomorphic flowers—roses, irises, lilies, daffodils, pansies, and other flora—swayed gently in tune to the lyrics of All in the Golden Afternoon.
-All around were huge, hyper-stylized leaves and blades of grass rendered in hues of green and turquoise propped against abstract, gold-tinted backdrops.
-It was in this section of the ride that the track began a long, gradual ascent to the second floor of the show building.
-As guests approached the end of the garden, a concealed "dandy-lion" shot up from beyond the edge of the raised vine to roar at guests.
+"And then, I found myself in a beautiful garden of live flowers," Alice recounted as riders came upon the forest-like patch of looming, sentient flora.
+It was at this point that the track began a long, gradual ascent to the second floor of the show building, with the path of guests' caterpillar cars becoming a vine-like surface suspended above the floor.
+In the garden, a wealth of larger-than-life anthropomorphic flowers—roses, irises, lilies, daffodils, pansies, and other blossoms—swayed gently in tune to the lyrics of All in the Golden Afternoon.
+All around were huge, stylized leaves and blades of grass rendered in hues of green and turquoise and propped against abstract, gold-tinted backdrops.
+As guests approached the end of the garden, a concealed "dandy-lion" shot up from beyond the edge of the elevated vine to roar at guests.
 Riders then veered toward the right, passed through a set of doors disguised as foliage, and made their way into the Tulgey Wood.